Dover solar project moves forward

 In all outcomes, which Vicary presented in a spreadsheet, NextSun's proposal looked better due to that percentage.

 "The school itself does not have a high enough electric bill to use up all of these net metering credits over the course of a year," said Vicary.
+"But, I think, when you start bringing in the Town Offices, the police and fire departments and other town-owned buildings, obviously there's enough net metering credits there that I think there'd be some benefit to the town."

 School Board Chairman Rich Werner mentioned that solar panels were improving all the time.
 And a warranty was included in each proposal that would be good for 20 to 25 years.